alpoktem/Prosograph2/README.md

 ## Proscript format corpora

-Samples in this repository are taken from the following corpora:
+Sample data in this repository is taken from [Heroes corpus](http://hdl.handle.net/10230/35572)

-- [PANTED corpus](http://hdl.handle.net/10230/33981) - 250 hour speech corpus from TED talks
-- [Heroes corpus](http://hdl.handle.net/10230/35572) - Parallel English-Spanish speech corpus of dubbed movie segments

 To create your own proscript files, please refer to [Proscript python library](https://github.com/alpoktem/proscript).